stranmirror/PhillyFeelSafe/README.md

 ## License
 MIT License

-Copyright (c) 2024 Zarah Malik, Weihao Li, Aahil Afraz, and Daniyal Amjed
+Copyright (c) 2024 Vladimir Agafonkin

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal